fanart-tv/fanartwiki/docs/General/moderating.md

 ??? note "Communicate"

     Keep the other mods informed of your status.
 If you want to keep your mod status but need some time away, let us know about it.
-You can post here in the mod forums about your absence and you don’t need to give a reason, but at least we’ll know that you won’t be around for a while.
+You can post in the [#moderators channel](https://discord.com/channels/357824185940180993/357898420968620033 "The private modertors chat channel"){target= blank} about your absence and you don’t need to give a reason, but at least we’ll know that you won’t be around for a while.
 This makes it easier for the rest of us so we know who we can count on and who is inactive.
 Just disappearing for 6 months and returning again expecting to be a mod might not happen anymore.

 ### __Perks__